 You can say that in my last job I didn’t do X Y and Z well but since then I’ve improved on these traits and feel I have acquired more skills.
 You don’t have to go into every reason you weren’t asked to stay on – gloss over the facts and just relay the important bits.

 It’s important not to bad-mouth the company and show that you hold no ill feelings towards them.

 What Will Happen with References?

-Don’t assume you won’t be able to get references from your employer after you have been let go.
+Don’t assume you won’t be able to get references from your employer after you have been let go, or that you will get a bad reference.
 This is why it is important not to burn bridges and to keep the lines of communication open.
 It will mean that you can approach your previous employer for references.

 If things did end on bad terms and you feel unable to approach them then it is best to be honest about this in your interview.